 Canvas tarpaulins are one of the most durable tarps on the market today.
 These eco-friendly canvas covers are water resistant and mildew resistant.
 This specific range of tan coloured canvas tarps are heavy weight 18 ounce per square yard after proofing, this equates to approx. 540 grams per square metre - the higher the number, the heavier and more durable the fabric.

 A canvas tarp construction consists of woven cotton duck, a natural fabric.
-It has double-stitched hems which contain rust-resistant eyelets.
+It has single-stitched hems which contain rust-resistant eyelets.
 The fabric is breathable, which makes it useful for a wide variety of jobs.